 The various treatments in the experiments were designed to test theory-based hypotheses about efficiency and the distribution of profits in a supply chain resulting from negotiations between tiers in the chain.
-Most of the hypotheses are inspired by the Balanced Principal (BP) theory, because it is the only extant bargaining-based theory that provides whole-chain profitability predictions.
+Most of the hypotheses are inspired by the Balanced Principal theory, because it is the only extant bargaining-based theory that provides whole-chain profitability predictions.
 Although the first stage of negotiations is conducted with some uncertainty regarding the outcome of the second stage of negotiations, the BP predictions (which are based on simultaneous joint determination of all transfer prices) are tested to see if they extend into this more complex, but realistic, context.
-The second stage of negotiations is conducted with full information for all parties, and benefits from both BP and LF predictions.
+There is no LF model that makes a clean prediction in the (stage 1) context of two principals and two agents (see the literature review for a discussion), or for whole chain profit profiles.